-It’s undeniable that clickbait works.
+It’s undeniable that clickbait in email subject lines works to improve open rates.
 It exploits the “curiosity gap” between what we already know and what we want to know.
 But as marketers, we hesitate to use it for fear of losing brand credibility.

-So we developed a writing style we call “Newsbait”.
+So we developed and optimized a style of writing subject lines that we call “Newsbait”.
 It entices readers with the promise to fill their curiosity with irresistible nuggets of newsworthy knowledge.

-Here are five types of Newsbait subject lines we often use.
+Here are five types of Newsbait email subject lines we often use.

 1. Fresh News